Classic Vegan Creme Brulee

 Make-Ahead Tips

-The real beauty of crème brûlée is how easy it is to make in advance.
+The real beauty of vegan creme brulee is how easy it is to make in advance.
 In fact, it’s better when it can sit in the fridge for longer to make sure it’s fully set.
+Perfect timing for clearing up the table before serving!

 1. Set the custard cups on a small tray or sheet pan to move them more easily, without splashing.